 Of the 66 medications recommended by the Delphi panel, the consensus workshop group identified three dozen drugs that are routinely used in primary care and that must or could be dose-adjusted or avoided in patients with CKD.

-Routinely used medications in primary care that the workshop members categorized as those that must be considered for dose adjustment or avoidance based on estimated GFR were
+Routinely used medications in primary care that must be considered for dose adjustment or avoidance based on estimated GFR were

-Routinely used medications in primary care that they said could be considered for dose adjustment or avoidance based on estimated GFR were
+Routinely used medications in primary care that could be considered for dose adjustment or avoidance based on estimated GFR were

 During the review process, the research also team identified three classes of medications (ACE inhibitors, angiotensin receptor blockers and NSAIDs) as broadly requiring additional consideration in patients with CKD, citing the risk of acute kidney injury in certain circumstances.

-Similarly, the Delphi panel also determined that opioids deserve special attention when used in patients with CKD.
+Similarly, the Delphi panel also determined that opioids demand special attention when used in patients with CKD.

-The researchers acknowledged limitations in the study, most notably the use of estimated GFR to measure kidney function.
+The researchers acknowledged some limitations in their research, most notably the use of estimated GFR to measure kidney function.
 In some patients, they wrote, medication dosage should be adjusted based on estimated creatine clearance in addition to or instead of estimated GFR.

 Even so, said the authors, the medication list serves as an updated, user-friendly resource that can help clinicians avoid adverse outcomes in individuals with CKD.